 Session duration varies from person to person.
 The length of the treatment will very much depend on the clients ‘circumstances.
 As I work alongside the school holidays, I discuss with the client before a natural break if they feel ready to start working towards an ending.

 It is important for the client to experience a healthy ending, rather than stop abruptly.
 A positive ending gives the opportunity for the client to work towards and process any feelings associated with endings.

 Each session is 50 minutes.
 Please note if you are late, I cannot give you extra time as I usually operate on an hourly schedule.
 Please also make sure that if you are returning to pick someone up from therapy that this is done on time.

-Initial consultation appointments are for 1 hour 20 minutes with a fee of £120.
+Initial consultation appointments are for up to 60 minutes with a fee of £100.
 Ongoing therapy sessions are arranged at the same time and day each week and last 50 minutes with a fee of £90.
-I offer some concessionary spaces where appropriate.

 You can pay for sessions with cash, or if you prefer to pay by transfer, then I will send you an invoice on the same day as your session, please note payment is expected immediately.